microsoft/WhatTheHack/999-SAPonAzure/README.md

 ####  Challenge #5: PowerApps

-Mango Inc warehouse employees should able to identify available materials along with base unit of measurement in real time for available materials in their base plant from their existing mobile device.
-Design a power application that can be accessible from tablet to search materials in employees own sales organization and plant.
+As Mango Inc has established SAP landscape.
+Now Mango Inc wants to enable users with simplified mobile user interface that requires data from multiple sources and one of the data source is S/4 Hana system.
+Assume that production workers on site want to know material information on their mobile devices.
+Design a power application that can be accessible from company provided tablet to search materials on employees own sales organization and plant.

 [PowerApps documentation](https://github.com/Microsoft-SAPonAzure-OpenHack/Learning-the-OpenHack-Way/blob/main/05-PowerApps)